 Planning to visit the Austral Islands?
 Check out these additional resources.

 All points of interest mentioned in this Austral Islands itinerary can be found on this map.
-Simply click on the image to open in Google My Maps.
+Simply click on the image to open it in Google My Maps.

 Our Austral Islands itinerary begins in Rurutu, the most visited island in the chain.
 Rurutu’s interesting geology has created one of the most diverse islands in French Polynesia, home to a coral reef, high peaks, lush valleys, and hundreds of caves.
 But with all due respect, what draws visitors to Rurutu are the whales.
 Rurutu is one of the best places in the world for observing and swimming with humpback whales.